Arunachal Pradesh – The land of the Dawn-Lit Mountains

 Among the eight Sister States of the Northeast, Arunachal Pradesh, ‘the land of the Dawn-Lit mountains,’ is the largest (83,473 sq km) and the most inaccessible.
 But it’s also the state that receives the country’s first sunrise every morning.
 More than anything else, it’s territory that’s still forbidden and foreboding - exotic, vibrant, enigmatic, and incomparably beautiful.
 Arunachal Pradesh, in the opinion of policymakers, has almost endless potential for development.

 Rich in flora and fauna, it’s the natural habitat for a mind-boggling array of thousands of orchids.
-As a matter of fact, the state flower is the rare foxtail orchid!
+The state fruit of Arunachal Pradesh is the jackfruit while its state flower is the rare foxtail orchid!
 And then we have something that’s put Arunachal on the organic map - the wild Anteri, a relative of the domesticated kiwifruit.
 Verily, Arunachal Pradesh is a paradise waiting to be explored.
 It teems with treasures that could leave visitors in awe.

 And that’s not all!